top of page

 Section 3a - our biggest concern

 This is where the sewer pipe comes down from the second story bathroom to the ground level.
 For 40 years the connection to the street lateral pipe was leaking.
 This has caused the soil to collapse and the mud sill and bricks to move.
-The pipe had been fixed but the damage has been done.
+The pipe had been fixed but the damage had been done.
 The weight of the building has caused almost a 3" subsidence.
-We have researched leveling the building up 3" and learned that that process will damage the plaster and the historic wallpapers and possibly pop out the windows.
+We have researched leveling the building up 3" and learned that that process will damage the plaster and the historic wallpapers and it could also possibly pop out the windows.
 This will not comply with our mission to do no harm.
 Therefore, we replaced the failing wood and bricks with cement to re-support the building as it is, in place.

 IMG_1400.jpeg